 - Whilst it has the fun STRAVA suffer score it doesn’t have STRAVA’s segments live on the device and you’ll eventually want/need to upgrade to STRAVA’s subscription service.

 - Optical HR accuracy is inadequate *if*, like me, you want a high degree of accuracy 98% of the time.
 You can still use a HR strap instead (HRM-TRI is fantastic).
 If you are not that bothered about accurate optical HR then it may well be OK enough for you.

 - There is no quick release kit for your bike (yet).

-- The barometer is a lower quality GPS-based type.
+- The altimeter is a lower quality GPS-based type.
 Cyclists won’t be happy.

 - Setting up the device still can take a LONG time.
 Garmin do not support transferring MOST settings from one device to another.
 Doesn’t affect most people…really annoys me.
 Grrrr :-).
-Let’s hope a factory reset is not required as you will have tore-do almost all of it manually.
+Let’s hope a factory reset is not required as you will have to re-do almost all it manually.

-In the flesh and on my wrist the 735XT has lived up to my first opinions on the 735XT based on the published spec a few months back.
+In the flesh and on my wrist the 735XT has lived up to my first opinions based on the published spec a few months back.
 Slightly better in some respects but less so in other respects.